About us

 It’s a new year and I’m excited to get to Sellwood’s very popular Oaks Park that hosts a weekly ’Adult Skate Night!’

-I have attend a dozenn times or so now, and each time I leave with a stomach sore from all the good laughs (not even mentioning the sweat gleaming off me, (it’s more of a workout than you’d expect!).
+I have been going weekly for a little while now, and each time I leave with a feeling of contentment and lightness, not to mention the sweat gleaming off me, (it’s more of a workout than you’d expect!).
 Let’s switch out or hiking shoes for some roller skates!
+Come with me to

 We’ll be coasting smoothly across the largest and oldest running Roller Skating Rink in N. America alongside some groovy tunes.
 Adult Skate features a live DJ playing retro and current hits.
 The 1st/3rd/5th weeks our guest DJ is DJ Glyde.
 2nd/4th Tuesdays feature DJ Groove.
 Requests welcome and encouraged!

 Outside food/beverages are prohibited.
-That being said, i bring ny wster bottle every tine and never get told its not allowed.
+That being said, I bring my water bottle every time and never get told its not allowed.
 The rink cafe will be operational during Adult Skate; view menu.

 For more rules and expectations, visit their site.

 All visitors participating in roller skating must complete a waiver.
-Do this online so you don’t have to while waiting in line in person or when they ask you while you’re making your ticket purchase.
+Do this online and ahead of time so you don’t have to bother with it there.
 It just goes faster if you do this ahead of time.
 Spectators are welcome at no charge.

-Difficulty: This is a beginner friendly event since participants will be allowed to skate as much as they wish, if at all.
+Difficulty: This is a beginner friendly event since participants will be allowed to participate/engage as much as they wish, if at all.
+Roller skating and inline skating is a very sneaky way to get a pretty good work out!

 Carpooling/Driving: I will not be setting up a formal carpool for this hike because this is an in town event that is easily accessible via mass transit.